-Entry tags will be available before the fair in Lincoln at the Extension Office and in Sylvan Grove at Bennington State Bank.
-(Continued from Page 1) Bills against the Association shall be made in detail and bills contracted during the fair or in the preparation thereof must be approved by the officers by whose order the service or material was furnished.

-Nor will any concession, if sold, be permitted to continue where business is conducted in other than a legitimate and courteous manner.
+- 4) All possible care shall be taken of stock or articles for exhibition or otherwise brought upon the grounds, but neither the Association nor the Extension Office will be responsible for loss or damage. - 5) No sleeping tents allowed on the grounds except under direction of the superintendent. - 6) Neither the Association nor the Extension Office will be responsible in any way for any exhibits after 4:00 p.m. following the close of the fair. - 7) Bills against the Association shall be made in detail and bills contracted during the fair or in the preparation thereof must be approved by the officers by whose order the service or material was furnished. - 8) Nor will any concession, if sold, be permitted to continue where business is conducted in other than a legitimate and courteous manner.
 No immoral or indecent exhibition shall be permitted in or upon said grounds.
 Any person found violating any of the provisions of the rules as published in this premium list shall forfeit his or her right to remain on the grounds and shall be liable to immediate expulsion from the grounds.